Klavis-AI/Toolathlon-mvp/README.md

    - `call_tool_with_retry()` in `utils/mcp/tool_servers.py` automatically reads the file locally and passes contents as `json_string` instead of `import_path`.
 Transparent to callers.

 > **Note:** Strategies 2 and 3 only affect **local subprocess scripts** (preprocess, evaluation).
 The **agent's MCP tool calls** go directly to Klavis server URLs over HTTP and don't need hijacking.
 Strategy 4 also only applies to local scripts calling remote MCP servers.

+### Special Case: Handling Notion Tasks

+Toolathlon Notion tasks use a unique preprocessing approach: instead of initializing mock data from scratch, they duplicate and move existing Notion pages.
+In this `klavis-toolathlon` runner, this is handled seamlessly:

+1. **Pre-configured Accounts:** The Klavis Sandbox backend already manages the Notion account setup, integration keys, and page URLs.
+You do not need to perform manual Notion setup; these values are dynamically injected for use in `configs/token_key_session.py`.
+2. **Official MCP Token Extraction & Auto-Refresh:** When the runner acquires the `notion` sandbox from Klavis, it extracts the Notion access token from the returned auth data and sets it as `KLAVIS_NOTION_OFFICIAL_MCP_ACCESS_TOKEN` (`toolathlon_task_run_example.py`).
+Furthermore, Klavis backend has OAuth server that automatically handles token refreshing, ensuring your Notion access token is always up to date when acquire sandbox.
+3. **Direct Official Connection:** Using this token, the runner registers a `notion_official` MCP server pointing directly to `https://mcp.notion.com/mcp` (`utils/mcp/tool_servers.py`).
+This allows the local preprocess scripts to connect to the official Notion MCP to successfully duplicate and arrange the required pages.

 ---